Diameter bounds for finite simple Lie algebras: Classical finite Lie algebras

 Analogues of these Lie algebras exist over any field (including fields of positive characteristic), and there is a unified process for constructing them.
 We begin with the complex Lie algebra $\gfrak(\C)$ and its \textit{Chevalley basis} $\basis$ \cite{fulton2013representation}, which consists of

-where $\Delta$ is the set of \emph{simple roots}, also referred to as a \emph{base} for $\Phi$.
+where $\Delta$ is a set of \emph{simple roots}, also referred to as a \emph{base} for $\Phi$.
 The key property of Chevalley bases is that all the structure constants of the Lie algebra $\gfrak(\C)$ with respect to this basis are integers.
 Consequently, the lattice

 spanned by the Chevalley basis also has all its structure constants with respect to $\basis$ which are integers.
 Moreover, this lattice is independent of the choice of $\Delta$ and is closed under the Lie bracket.
-Using it, we can define, for any field $K$ with a morphism $\Z \to K$ (for example an extension of $\F_p$ or $\Q$), the Lie algebra
+Using it, we can define for any field $K$ the Lie algebra

 When the field $K$ is algebraically closed and of positive characteristic, all such algebras $\gfrak(K)$ are collectively referred to as \emph{classical Lie algebras}.

 There are, however, more finite-dimensional simple Lie algebras over an algebraically closed field of positive characteristic than just the classical ones (factored by their centre). \emph{Filtered Lie algebras of Cartan type} are certain deformations of finite dimensional graded Lie algebras of Cartan type.
 The most well-known example of these is the Witt algebra $W(p)$ that has no finite dimensional analogue in characteristic $0$.
 In the low characteristic $p = 5$, there is another series of finite-dimensional simple Lie algebras called \emph{Melikian Lie algebras}.
 The classification theorem of Block-Wilson-Strade-Premet \cite{strade2004simple} states that these Lie algebras are the only finite-dimensional simple Lie algebras provided that $p > 3$.